LSNJLAW SM

 LSNJ LAW Home > Legal Topics > Housing > Homelessness Prevention and Rental Assistance

 • NJ211.
 NJ211 provides information about federal, state, and local systems created to help people who are struggling.
-Specialists have access to a resource database of over 7,600 community programs and services that assist people who need help with things like rent, food, utilities, affordable housing, rental assistance, mental and physical health, substance use disorders, child care, senior needs, legal assistance, transportation, disability services, and so much more.
+Specialists have access to a resource database of thousands of community programs and services that assist people who need help with things like rent, food, utilities, affordable housing, rental assistance, mental and physical health, substance use disorders, child care, senior needs, legal assistance, transportation, disability services, and more.
 You can contact NJ 211 by calling (simply dial 2-1-1), texting (send your zip code to 898-211), emailing ([email protected]), or by chatting online at www.nj211.org.
-NJ 211 also serves as the Statewide Homeless Hotline and New Jersey’s Utility Assistance Hotline.

-What if I am approved after the court date?
+What if I am approved after the eviction trial date?

-The landlord cannot add a late fee to the amount due that is listed application for the warrant of removal.
-After the tenant pays the balance, the landlord must provide receipts and notify the court within two business days so that the case can be dismissed.
-If that does not happen, then you may file a motion to dismiss the case.
-Even though you paid the rent and were not locked out, the eviction case could still show up for a period of 7 years, because a judgment entered on the case.
-For more information about when an eviction case is confidential, go to When is an eviction matter confidential?.
+The landlord cannot add a late fee to the amount that is listed as due on the application for the warrant of removal.
+After the tenant pays the balance, the landlord must provide receipts and notify the court within two business days so the case can be dismissed.
+If that does not happen, you may file a motion to dismiss the case.
+Even though you paid the rent and were not locked out, the eviction case could still show up for a period of seven years because a judgment entered on the case.
+For more information about when an eviction case is confidential, read When is an eviction matter confidential?.

 Does the landlord have to cooperate with rental assistance?